photoprism/photoprism-docs/docs/user-guide/library/originals.md

 MVI_*.*
 ```

-Names will be ignored in the same directory and all subdirectories.
-You may use `*` as a wildcard.
+Names in the same directory and in all subdirectories are ignored.
+You can use `*` as a wildcard.

-Note that already indexed files and folders won't be removed from index retroactively.
-In this case, adding them to a `.ppignore` file will not result in a file or folder to be removed from PhotoPrism.

-If you are a new user and files or folders have already been indexed, you generally easiest
+Files and folders that have already been indexed cannot be retroactively removed from the index
+using a `.ppignore` file.
+Adding their name won't remove them from PhotoPrism.

+!!! tldr ""
-to reset the database and start with a fresh index by running `photoprism reset` in a terminal.
+    If you are a new user and files or folders have already been indexed, it is generally easiest to reset the database and start with a new index by running `photoprism reset` in a [terminal](../../getting-started/docker-compose.md#command-line-interface).

 #### When should "Complete Rescan" be selected? ####